abhi18av/el-restish/README.md

 See `examples/example-client.el` for a complete example of building a specialized API client using el-restish.

+For a real-world integration example, check out `test/bhagavad-gita-client.el` which provides a complete API client for the Bhagavad Gita API with authentication, error handling, and comprehensive testing.

 ## Advanced Usage

 ### Synchronous vs Asynchronous